Skip to content

 How hard is Greenside Law?

-Greenside Law is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 12km with 482m of ascent and takes most walkers 3-5 hours.
+We grade Greenside Law at 3/5, which puts it in moderately challenging territory.
+The usual route is around 12km with 482m of climbing; allow 3-5 hours.
 Terrain: Short cropped grass dominates the ridge, but the watershed is broken by deep peat hags that braid the line of march.

-Standard parking is at NT151206 near Edinburgh.
+Standard parking is at NT151206.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 The standard good-weather months for Greenside Law are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.